 Frustrated with Maya’s local doctors, Maya’s parents, Michael and Linda Olson, began researching other care options.
 Despite having access to centers that specialize in pediatric headache in Houston and Dallas, Maya’s parents choose to travel from Houston to Austin so Maya could receive care from the Dell Children’s Pediatric Headache Center within UT Health Austin Pediatric Neurosciences at Dell Children’s, a clinical partnership between UT Health Austin and Dell Children’s Medical Center.

 UT Health Austin Pediatric Neurosciences at Dell Children’s diagnoses, treats, and manages the care of children and adolescents with medical conditions of the central nervous system.
 Patients are cared for by a dedicated multidisciplinary care team, meaning patients will benefit from the expertise of multiple specialists across a variety of disciplines.
-Board-certified and fellowship-trained pediatric neurologists, neuro-ophthalmologists, neuropsychologists, neurosurgeons, and physical medicine and rehabilitation specialists that have extensive experience treating conditions of the central nervous work alongside a team of pediatric specialists, including hospitalists, anesthesiologists, nurses, advanced practice providers, social workers, psychologists, child life specialists, dietitians, physical therapists, occupational therapists, speech therapists, neurodiagnostic technicians, pharmacists, and more, providing unparalleled care for patients and their families every step of the way.
+Board-certified and fellowship-trained pediatric neurologists, neuro-ophthalmologists, neuropsychologists, neurosurgeons, and physical medicine and rehabilitation specialists that have extensive experience treating conditions of the central nervous work alongside a team of pediatric specialists, including hospitalists, anesthesiologists, nurses, advanced practice providers, health social workers, psychologists, child life specialists, dietitians, physical therapists, occupational therapists, speech therapists, neurodiagnostic technicians, pharmacists, and more, providing unparalleled care for patients and their families every step of the way.

 As a leading neurosciences program in Central Texas, UT Health Austin Pediatric Neurosciences at Dell Children’s boasts a collaborative relationship with aligned disciplines that is unique in Central Texas.
 Embedded in the same comprehensive neuroscience program are pediatric neurology, pediatric neuro-ophthalmology, pediatric neuropsychology, pediatric neurosurgery, and pediatric physical medicine and rehabilitation.
 Subspecialty leaders collaborate and organize their services around the needs of the patients and their families to ensure that they receive the highest quality of care.
 This includes close collaboration with referring physicians and other partners in the community to schedule and coordinate any additional care services patients may need.
 Additionally, specialists can provide input and guidance for areas of the patient’s life that are affected by their medical condition by assisting with school services, school re-entry, socialization, and engagement in physical activities.